platformsh/platformsh-docs/docs/src/create-apps/app-reference.md

 ## Mounts

-Mounts define directories that are writable even after the build is complete.
+Mounts define directories that are writable after the build is complete.
+They aren't available during the build.

 ```yaml {location=".platform.app.yaml"}
 mounts: